-Promoting Race Equality is not about being Colour-blind.
+Promoting Race Equality is not about ignoring difference.

-Someone’s skin colour is a signifier of their history and a key part of their identity.
+Someone’s ethnicity is a signifier of their history and a key part of their identity.
 As Kerry Washington says:

 “I’m not interested in living in a world where my race is not a part of who I am.
 I am interested in living in a world where our races, no matter what they are, don’t define our trajectory in life.”

-If adults avoid speaking about difference, then children can erroneously grow up believing that it is rude to mention someone’s skin colour.
+If adults avoid speaking about difference, then children can erroneously grow up believing that it is rude to mention someone’s skin colour, religion or culture.